-Bell’s Palsy (also known as acute peripheral facial paralysis) is a condition in which the facial nerve is inflamed and the person loses control of the muscles on one side of the face, which leads to a crooked mouth, difficulty making facial expressions, and a tingling sensation.
+Bell’s Palsy is a condition in which the facial nerve becomes inflamed leading to a loss of control of the muscles on one side of the face.
+People often experience a crooked mouth, a tingling sensation, and difficulty making facial expressions.

 The main symptoms include:

 - Paralysis on one side of the face;

 - Difficulty making facial expressions, eating or drinking;

 - Slight pain or tingling sensation on the affected side;

 - Difficulty holding saliva.

 These symptoms generally appear quickly and affect one side of the face, however, there are rare cases in which there is nerve inflammation on both sides of the face, leading to symptoms on both sides of the face.